weakish/docs-en/views/rest_api.md

   https://{{host}}/1.1/classes/Post/<objectId>
 ```

-If update succeed, `updatedAt` will be returned:
+If the update succeeds, `updatedAt` will be returned:

 ```json
 {